JuliaLang/julia/doc/stdlib/sparse.rst

    Convert a sparse matrix ``S`` into a dense matrix.

+.. function:: nfilled(A)

+   Returns the number of stored (filled) elements in a sparse matrix.

 .. function:: spzeros(m,n)

    Create an empty sparse matrix of size ``m x n``.